 Don’t worry whether or not being direct will run people away.
 If they do head for the woods because you admit that you want someone who is ready for a serious relationship, then you don’t’ need them anyway.

-The next thing you should do is check your own patterns of behavior.
+The next thing you should do to stop dating the same type of person is check your own patterns of behavior.
 Are you going to the same places over and over again?
-And, are you picking people with the same traits?
+Are you picking people with the same traits?
 Start changing up some of what you’re looking for.
-You’d be surprised at how many “maybes” have turned into long term relationship for people all because they changed up their patterns.
+You’d be surprised at how many “maybes” have turned into a long-term relationship for people… all because they changed up their patterns.

 People pass judgments based on what they see, so clean up your social media.